Eppo-exp/eppo-docs/docs/quickstart.md

 Eppo assumes that you are already using a third party feature flagging tool like [LaunchDarkly](https://launchdarkly.com/) or [Optimizely](https://www.optimizely.com/) and are exporting experiment data into a data warehouse.
 In particular, Eppo requires that you have the following tables in your data warehouse:

 - an assignment table that indicates which experiment subjects were assigned to which experiments and variants at which time.
-It should contain columns that roughly correspond to:
+It should [contain columns](./connecting-your-data/assignment-tables/required-data)  that roughly correspond to:

-  - **timestamp**
-  - **user_id**
-  - **experiment**
-  - **variation**

-    For example, the first few rows of the table might look like this.
-You can refer [here](./connecting-your-data/feature-flagging/required-data) for more information on what the column types should be.

     | timestamp | user_id | experiment | variation |
     | --------- | ------- | ---------- | --------- |